From the FOW Archives: All Isn’t Really Dead in the Dead of Winter

 Red foxes are secretive but you can often tell where they have been by what they leave behind—scent markings.
 Foxes leave scent markings to outline the boundaries of their territory or to mark a cache of food.
 After crossing so many of their trails, my husband and I have learned how to detect their scent, which is similar to a skunk’s, but fainter.

 Foxes are active in winter, but not easy to observe because they hunt at night and sleep during the day, usually in an open area exposed to the sun’s warmth.
 Your best chance at spotting one is near areas of both fields and woods in the early morning.
-David Bower, Fairmount Park’s Volunteer Coordinator in the Wissahickon, has spotted them on the Walnut Lane Golf Course near the clubhouse and at Thomas Mansion along Lincoln Drive.
+David Bower, one of FOW’s most dedicated volunteers, has spotted them on the Walnut Lane Golf Course near the clubhouse and at Thomas Mansion along Lincoln Drive.
 Others have seen them behind Saul High School at the edge of the woods.

 Years ago, a former administrative assistant at the Andorra Tree House, Jennifer Lloyd Pain, became fascinated with woodchucks and watched them from her office window.
 At lunch, she ran outside and observe them more closely.
 In time, she could locate their burrow entrances and identify a number of individual woodchucks by the subtle differences in their fur coloration.
 When November came that year, Jennifer had to resign herself to enjoying the digital photos she had taken because the woodchucks disappeared down their burrows for the winter.